learnlatex/learnlatex.github.io/en/lesson-03.md

 LaTeX's error messages try to be helpful, but they are not the same as messages in word processors.
 Some editors also make it hard to see the 'full' text of an error, which can hide key details.
-LaTeX always creates a log of what it is
-doing: this is a text file ending in `.log`.
+LaTeX always creates a log of what it is doing; this is a text file ending in `.log`.
 You can always see the full  error messages there, and if you have a problem, expert LaTeX users will often ask for a copy of your log file.